Weaning from Mechanical Ventilation

 Underlying Cause

-- Primary condition improving or resolved
+- Primary condition causing respiratory failure improving or resolved

 - No active worsening of respiratory status